 I love this passage because John says that Jesus refuses to play their game.
 It should be a simple question.
 Yes or No?
 Stone or not?
 But according to John, Jesus stoops and begins to write on the ground, completely ignoring their question.
-It’s only after they persist in asking that Jesus straights to address them.
+It’s only after they persist in asking that Jesus straightens to address them.
 We all know by now what John reports.
 Jesus said the one who is without sin can begin the rock throwing.
-All it would have taken was one and the rest of the sinners could join the stoning.
-The First Stone But when they heard His answer, knowing they failed in their attempt to trap Him, they all went away, betrayed by their own sinfulness.
+All it would have taken was one, and the rest of the sinners could join the stoning.
+The First Stone.
+But when they heard His answer, knowing they failed in their attempt to trap Him, they all went away, betrayed by their own sinfulness.
 The stoning of the woman was secondary in their motives anyway, according to John’s narration.

 Here is where the meaning becomes significant for the reader.
 Jesus refused to publicly play the legal game of do we condemn or do we condone, when it really wasn’t about the woman’s adultery.
 But for the reader, the test that the scribes and Pharisees introduced is still on the table.
 Now that He is alone with the woman, will He condemn her?
 Will he stone her or will He condone her sin?
 The law did say that she should be stoned.
 Listen to what happened.